jathayde314/UChicagoCodingChallenge/README.md

 ### Solution

 To solve the problem, it at first appears that a recursive solution would be the most natural.
 For each option *Op* and given cost *C*, one would return the *max*(*max arr* from 0 to *Op* given *C*, *max arr* from 0 to *Op* given *C - cost(Op)* plus *impact(Op)*).
 The main issue with this algorithm is that it checks both the inclusion and exclusion of an option for every path.
 Therefore, it checks every possible combination resulting in a time complexity of *O(2^len(arr))*

+Using memoization, we can prevent double checking certain states.
+We use the same logic as above, but instead of recursively checking every possible option, we check the previously stored maximal states in a double array where each row represents an option and each column represents a cost.
+The zeroth row is set to zero because the impact of no options is zero.
+Since each cell requires a constant calculation, there is a time complexity of *O(len(arr)\*(D + 1))*  and a space complexity of *O((len(arr) + 1)\*(D + 1))*.
+Asymptotically, this approaches *O(len(arr)\* D)* for both time and space complexity.